-- 1. The cycleway (shown in pink) near the top of the excerpt links the housing which is accessed from the Fire Station turning on the A691 to the rest of the site.
+- The short cycleway (shown in pink) near the top of the excerpt links the housing which is accessed from the Fire Station turning on the A691 to the rest of the site.
 The verge and visitor parking space prevent users joining the main cycleway on the other side of the road. - 2.
 Where the main cycleway crosses the cul-de-sac the cycleway surface ends.
 The latest edition of the Highway Code advises that vehicles should give way to pedestrians and cyclists crossing side roads.
 Among the KDPs are recommendations for raised entry treatments and continuous footways.
 Such treatments would help to "give priority first to pedestrian and cycle movements" in accordance with NPPF paragraph 112 and reinforce observance of the Highway Code. - 3.
 The KDPs recommend tightening side road radii in order to reduce entry/exit speeds.
 The radius shown here appears to be 6.0m which comes from guidance which is now outdated.
 Manual for Streets 2, para.
 9.4.10 states that "advice contained in TD 42/95, that minimum corner radii should be 6m in urban areas, should therefore not be taken as best practice when the needs of vulnerable road users are to be prioritised".
 Tight corner radii are recommended by LTN 1/20 in paras.
 7.6.10 and 10.5.4.
 Paragraph 10.5.16 suggests corner radii of preferably no more than 4.0m. - 4.
-At the junction where the link road and cycleway to the B6532 turns off to the east, anyone cycling south would have to turn tightly first right and then left after crossing the road.
-The design is unsuitable because cyclists will be at risk from turning vehicles while negotiating a kerbed transition which is angled rather than end-on.
-The cycleway should be set back from the main road sufficiently that an end-on crossing of the side road can be provided on the southern side of the road as well as on the north.
-LTN 1/20 para.
-5.6.1 recommends off-carriageway cycle routes should use a design speed of 30kph.
-The proposed alignment is not smooth enough.

-- 5. The excerpt shows both the cycleway and the footway (shown in green) on the opposite side passing a large number of driveways.
+The excerpt shows both the cycleway and the footway (shown in green) on the opposite side passing a large number of driveways.
 Both abut the carriageway.
 Typical street construction over the last few decades has the footway sloping towards the carriageway whenever a drive is crossed.
 This creates an undulating surface which is harder to use with wheeled equipment such as buggies, wheelchairs and cycles, and can be dangerous on foot in icy conditions.
 The DCC Residential Design Guide asks for a minimum width of 800mm at the back of the footway with crossfall of no more than 1:40.
 There is no DCC guidance given for cycleways.
 As the cycleway is 3.0m wide, the Trust suggests that at least 2.0m of the width should have the crossfall limited to 1:40.
-This could be secured by applying a condition. - 6.
+This could be secured by applying a condition. - 5.
 Where the cycleway abuts the carriageway, if the kerb is the normal height then Table 5-3 of LTN 1/20 would require an additional 200mm width to maintain the effective width of the cycleway.
 This has not been provided.

 Similar issues can be found elsewhere on the Adoptable Highways Plan.
 In two or three places, a double line is shown across the carriageway, but these may only indicate a change of surface (e.g. a band of setts) rather than raised tables which would actually deliver priority for pedestrian and cycle movements.
 There is no clear evidence of priority being given to pedestrian and cycle movements anywhere in the scheme.
 The cycleway as currently proposed will be unattractive and potentially less safe than using the carriageway because of the poor side-road crossing treatments.